Without fanfare, Kansas junior colleges have reinstated a cap on how many out-of-state scholarships they can offer in football.

-“I have since had a change of a change of heart,” says Hutchinson Community College President Carter File.
+“I have since had a change of heart,” says Hutchinson Community College President Carter File.
 He voted to lift the cap in 2015 because he wanted “to preserve the conference as a whole.”
 Several schools threatened to leave the 96-year-old conference if the cap remained.

 Now File says, “I want to give Kansas athletes opportunities to participate in athletics at Kansas community colleges.”
 File is president of the KJCCC this year.

 For decades, KJCCC schools were limited to just 20 non-Kansas scholarship football players.

 Lifting the limit has caused turmoil in the conference.

 Independence Community College (ICC) hired Jason Brown as head coach in 2016.
 The flamboyant Brown was the star of season 3 of Last Chance U on Netflix documenting the 2016 season at ICC.
 It was clear Brown knew Kansas junior college football was in for a huge change.
 “We went from being a 20 out-of-state limit roster, and now we’re an unlimited out-of-state roster and I think that’s really going to change the game," Brown said in the first episode.
 "We’ve got to turn over rocks and find kids at all costs.”